 Here I list a bunch of my favourite songs by the legendary singer who left for the heavenly abode, way early in life:

 25. Nandalala (Independence)

 Malayalam film Independence was one-of-a-kind for an era dominated by hyper-masculinity.
 In that period, filmmaker Vinayan brought to us an all-women fare where the actresses seemed to be having truckloads of fun.
 A dance number set in a street, Nandalala showcases Swarnalatha’s hold over the masses to perfection.

 24. Kannil Aadum Roja (Captain)

-A love song with a tinge of eroticism, this song picturized on Ranjitha and Sarath Kumar finds Swarnalatha taking lead over S P Balasubramanium.
+A love song with a tinge of eroticism, this song picturized on Ranjitha and Sarath Kumar finds Swarnalatha taking the lead over S P Balasubramanium.
 The vocal chemistry between the duo even eclipses what we see on the screen whereas Sirpy’s dramatic composition and Vairamuthu’s words sync perfectly with each other.

 23. Andhiyile Vaanam (Chinnavar)

-It was 2019 film Super Deluxe that catapulted this early ‘90s gem to new-age fame.
+It was the 2019 film Super Deluxe that catapulted this early ‘90s gem to new-age fame.
 Picturized on Kasthuri and Prabhu in modest rural landscapes, this pleasant, foot-tapping song by Ilaiyaraaja contains the ability to perk up your mood at any given time.